Antral follicle count is a type of ovarian reserve testing

 - If the number of follicles is fewer than 10 in both ovaries, it implies a low ovarian reserve and usually indicates that a woman may not respond well to fertility treatment.

-- If there are more than 30 follicles, this tells our fertility expert that the patient may have a hyper-response to hormone stimulation.
+- When there are more than 30 follicles, this tells our fertility expert that the patient may have a hyper-response to hormone stimulation.
 This is a common finding in women with PCOS, or polycystic ovary syndrome.

 Antral follicle count and fertility treatment